Advising is split up here in a somewhat complex fashion. There are three sources:

 The Director of Graduate Studies

-Click here for the name and contact information for the current Linguistics Department Director of Graduate Studies.
+Visit the Director of Graduate Studies web page for the name and contact information of the current Linguistics Department Director of Graduate Studies.

 The DGS is a faculty member appointed to oversee the graduate program.
 The DGS serves several functions: